rummanalirakib/Digital-Logic-Simulator/README.md

 Documentation
 Final Report: A project report is written to introduce the function of the software and to introduce all buttons and their actions.
 Poster Presentation: A attractive poster has been made to introduce and give clear concept of the simulator.
-Features
+Features:
  This program can draw basic gates.
  This program can wire up these gates.
  It can evaluate any kind of complex circuits with these basic gates.
  It can show corresponding output of the evaluated circuit by showing flash in LED lights.
  User can delete any gate using the delete button.
  The whole frame can be cleared using clear button.